 Big Formula 1 teams oppose idea of single fuel supplier 2 October, 2013 Fernando Alonso and Felipe Massa during a Shell promo Formula 1’s major teams are united in opposing moves to appoint a single fuel supplier for the sport at the highest level.
 Last week after the meeting of the World Motor Sport Council, it emerged that the new Concorde Agreement leans towards the use of a single supplier of fuel in future.
 The FIA will be “in charge of conducting the tender process”, the governing body’s media statement said, with Bernie Ecclestone “entitled to run the commercial negotiations with potential suppliers”.
 But according to Germany’s Sport Bild on Wednesday, the big teams are not happy about this development.
 That’s because they all have separate and lucrative deals in place with major oil corporations: Ferrari with Shell, Renault with Total, Mercedes with Petronas, McLaren with Mobil.
 But if, for example, Total is selected as Formula 1’s sole fuel supplier, that would cost Ferrari its € 25 million deal with Shell, Mercedes its 30 m Petronas deal, and so on.
 The FIA announced last Friday that it has now signed up to the new Concorde Agreement with the commercial rights holder, led by Ecclestone.
 In related news, the teams – even Marussia, according to The Times newspaper – now all have financial deals in place with the Formula 1 chief executive.
 But before the actual tripartite Concorde Agreement is in force, the teams have to sign up, and Sport Bild said that the new fuel supplier issue could be a fly in the ointment.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.